saulpw/visidata/www/docs/async.md

 - `z^S` on the performance profile will call `dump_stats()` and save the profile data to the given filename, for analysis with e.g. [pyprof2calltree]() and [kcachegrind]().
 - (`z^S` because the raw text can be saved with `^S` as usual.
 Ideally, `^S` to a file with a `.pyprof` extension on a profile sheet would do this instead.)

-# Progress
+# Progress counters

-In `@async` functions, use `Progress` to easily provide a progress indicator for the user.
+In all `@async` functions, a `Progress` counter should be used to provide a progress percentage, which appears in the right-hand status.

 ## Progress as iterable